Leaders From 13 States Urge Federal Court To Allow Supervised Injection Sites

 Top officials from 13 states are joining Philadelphia in urging a federal court to allow a site to open where people can inject illegal opioids under medical supervision, the latest escalation in a legal battle with the Justice Department that may determine whether such facilities, known as supervised injection sites, can start to operate in America.

-In Philadelphia, where opioid overdoses kill three times as many people as homicides, a nonprofit called Safehouse has been working to launch an injection site as a way of combating the city's opioid crisis.
+In Philadelphia, where drug overdoses — most involving opioids — kill three times as many people as homicides, a nonprofit called Safehouse has been working to launch an injection site as a way of combating the city's opioid crisis.

 But the Justice Department has mounted a legal challenge to block it before it opens, claiming such a site violates federal drug laws and would enable drug use.

-In a friend-of-the-court brief submitted on Wednesday by leaders from five cities — Ithaca, New York City, Pittsburgh, San Francisco and Seattle — say injection sites, widely used in parts of Canada and Europe, need to be part of the way cities respond to the opioid crisis.
+A friend-of-the-court brief submitted Wednesday by leaders from five cities — Ithaca, New York City, Pittsburgh, San Francisco and Seattle — says injection sites, widely used in parts of Canada and Europe, need to be part of the way cities respond to the opioid crisis.

 "The opioid crisis has taken a major toll on American cities and counties, including ours," the city leaders wrote.
 "Despite our efforts, the existing methods of combating the opioid crisis have proven to be too little, or at least too late, for far too many of our residents."

-In a separate brief, attorneys general from Washington, D.C. and seven states including Michigan, New Mexico and Oregon also urged the court to allow the injection site to open.
+In a separate brief, attorneys general from Washington, D.C., and seven states including Michigan, New Mexico and Oregon also urged the court to allow the injection site to open.
 "As laboratories of experimentation and the primary regulators of public health, States should be free to adopt cutting-edge medical interventions," the top state law enforcement officials wrote.
 The other top state law enforcement officials who signed on to the brief are from Delaware, Minnesota, Virginia and Colorado.

 The opioid crisis has also resulted in an alarming death rate in the cities that are exploring injection sites like the one Philadelphia is pursuing.